MILESTONES & ACHIEVEMENTS

-- In association with Catherine McAuley Centre, produced the second training package on ‘Race, Women and Cultural Diversity’ is developed and delivered to indigenous and migrant women.
+- In association with the Catherine McAuley Centre, produced the second training package on ‘Race, Women and Cultural Diversity’ and was delivered to indigenous and migrant women.

-- Submission to the DJELR Ireland National Action Plan against racism together with the Catherine McAuley Centre and the Islamic Centre.
+- Submission to the DJELR on the Ireland National Action Plan against Racism together with the Catherine McAuley Centre and the Islamic Centre.

 - Platform for African Women established in Dublin.